kin-labs/kin-developer-docs-old/docs/use-cases/index.md

 Who doesn't love NFTs?
 Use Kin for purchasing NFTs or other digital products.
 ### Staking
 **Earn Transaction**<br/>
 Stake your Kin to earn more!
 Sounds good?
-Learn more <a href='https://www.coinbase.com/learn/crypto-basics/what-is-staking' target='_blank'>here</a>.
+Learn about staking <a href='https://solana.com/staking' target='_blank'>here</a>.
 <br/>Staking is a feature offered by [MadLipz](https://www.madlipz.com/), [Playtoshi](https://playtoshi.com/), [Perfect365](https://www.perfect365.com/) and more!.
 ### In-App Scoring
 **Earn Transaction**<br/>